 There are also various accounts of meeting Old Moll on a path somewhere on the moors.
 The witch, who cursed local people when she was alive, is said to continue her evil in the afterlife.

 Carn Kenidjack is also known as the ‘Hooting Cairn’ because of the sound the wind makes as it whistles through the granite.”

-The unexpected mist swirling around the site gave extra atmosphere to this wondrous place.
-Some of us explored the site and climbed high upon the granite ledges to enjoy the vast expanse of the moor and feel its energies.
+The unexpected mist swirling around the site created a potent atmosphere to this wondrous place.
+Some of us explored the site and climbed high upon the granite ledges to enjoy the scenery of the moor and feel its energies.